 Types of Coupons

-Coupons may be Electronic or Hard Copy, and may be issued by the Store or Retailer (brick and mortar or online), and Manufacturer.
+Coupons may be in electronic or hard copy form, and may be issued by the store (retailer) or manufacturer.

 Electronic coupons are available from grocery store apps and websites, and may also be available on the website of the manufacturer.

-Generally electronic coupons are downloaded to your iphone so that the bar codes on the coupon can be scanned from your smart phone at the checkout counter.
+Generally electronic coupons are downloaded to an iphone so that the bar codes on the coupon can be scanned from the smart phone at the checkout counter.

 In some cases the electronic coupons may be available to print.

 Additionally, offers for coupon or discount codes may be available through retailers and manufacturers.